How to experimentally evaluate the adiabatic condition for quantum annealing: Adiabatic theorem and adiabatic condition

-When we neglect the right-hand side of \eqref{eq:difeqofct}, we can get the adiabatic theorem.
-Indeed, it is clear that no transitions between the energy levels occur in this time evolution, because differential the equation contains only one variable $c_{n}(t)$.
+When we ignore the right-hand side of Eq.~\eqref{eq:difeqofct}, we can get the adiabatic theorem.
+Indeed, it is clear that no transitions between the energy levels occur in this time evolution, because the differential equation contains only one variable $c_{n}(t)$.

-To obtain the final state after the time evolution, we integrate both sides of Eq.~\eqref{eq:difeqofct} and we obtain
+To obtain the final state after the time evolution, we integrate both sides of Eq.~\eqref{eq:difeqofct}, and we obtain